TomWilliams-12/cint-code-test/README.md

 Lastly incorporating a backend state file and using terraform_remote_state will ensure that the terraform state remains consistent throughout the pipeline.

+Using secrets manager during rollback can cause errors if rerun as AWS holds the secret as "scheduled for deletion" for a period of 7 days.
+This means that the secret can not be recreated.
+This is alleviated by a cli command using the secret arn to permanently delete.